-- Manage the cost of energy by: implementing a 20-year Demand-Side Management plan; procuring and/or building new electricity supply at competitive costs; making prudent short-term generate and buy decisions; and, optimizing BC Hydro's ability to use the flexibility of our heritage assets. - Optimize BC Hydro's balance sheet and cost of capital.
+Manage the cost of energy by: implementing a 20-year Demand-Side Management plan; procuring and/or building new electricity supply at competitive costs; making prudent short-term generate and buy decisions; and, optimizing BC Hydro's ability to use the flexibility of our heritage assets

-PERFORMANCE MEASURE

-(Please see Appendix A for Performance Measure definitions, rationales and benchmarking information.)
+BC Hydro's ability to use the flexibility of our heritage assets. • Optimize BC Hydro's balance sheet and cost of capital.
+PERFORMANCE MEASURE [Please see Appendix A for Performance Measure definitions, rationales and benchmarking information.]
+NET INCOME (\$ millions) BOUTH TO BE TO BE

-OPERATING COSTS (\$ millions)

-COMPETITIVE RATES
+COMPETITIVE RATES 1 st Quartile

-1st Quartile